Wet weather hints and tips

-A fungicide we highly recommend is Voltar GT which provides curative, protectant and eradicant activity.
+Two fungicides we highly recommend are Voltar GT which provides curative, protectant and eradicant activity.
 Voltar GT also contains improved rain fast properties.
 Works in most weather conditions.
 Voltar GT is a Broad-spectrum fungicide, registered for the control of 6 turf diseases, including foliar and root pathogens.

 Tombstone Duo takes disease control to the next level.
 Tombstone Duo is registered for the control of 9 turf diseases, including foliar and root pathogens.
 Containing two strong active ingredients for turf, with differing modes of action.
 With excellent rainfast properties.